sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 }
 {% endhighlight %}

 You have to change the way you see source code.
 It's just structured text.
 It's not executable.
-You can think of it like a XML file you try to parse.
+You can think of it like a XML file you try to parse (or an abstract syntax tree in compiler construction).
 Like in XML parsers there is some kind of DOM with elements.
 You can navigate from Element to it's parent or child Element.

 For instance if you have a `TypeElement` representing `public class Foo` you could iterate over its children like that: